Assessing the foundation and applicability of some dark energy fluid models in the Dirac-Born-Infeld framework: Introduction

 Unfortunately, investigating the dynamics at a background level for these fluids is not enough for concluding which one is the physical theory behind dark energy.
 A further source of uncertainty comes from possible scattering effects between the photons constituting the light rays, whose detection constitutes a primary way of testing a certain cosmological model, and the interstellar medium.
 This phenomenon is accounted for by introducing a cosmic opacity function that acts as a scaling for the luminosity function.
 A plethora of different redshift parametrizations for the cosmic opacity has been constructed and investigated \cite{Lee}.
 While a non perfectly transparent universe can be a solution to some of the current observational tensions, as small and large scale estimates of the Hubble constant \cite{PyMC3_p2}, this would somehow hide the properties of dark energy, and models based on different fluid pictures may become statistically indistinguishable at the background level.
 Therefore, for breaking this degeneracy, we will perform a mathematical analysis of the evolution of perturbations in the long-wavelength limit for epochs in which dark energy dominates over dark matter assuming small deviations from the ideal fluid behavior in which pressure and energy density would be proportional to each other.
 We will find a rich variety of behaviors for the different fluid models either exhibiting time increasing or decreasing density contrasts and with or without oscillations; we will be able to provide as well some analytical solutions in a closed form which can serve as a valuable tool for comparison with similar analysis concerning further dark energy models that future literature may come up with.

 Our paper is organized as follows: In Sect.\ref{sec:Mod}, we introduce the dynamical equations at a background level for the cosmological models we are interested in, deriving a novel non-relativistic $k$-essence formulation for the Dieterici fluid and proposing a connection between the (Modified) Berthelot fluid and the Dirac-Born-Infeld paradigm for deepening the understanding of the meaning of the free parameters beyond the thermodynamical fluid approach.
 In Sect.\ref{testing}, we will first review the foundation of the specific Bayesian Machine Learning (BML) method we will apply explaining its suitability for our analysis, and then we will forecast the free parameters of the model based on the Dieterici fluid also validating our results by comparing with observational data.
 Some degeneracy between physically different (e.g., arising in different frameworks as the Dirac-Born-Infeld vs. the Generalized Born Infeld) descriptions of dark energy will be mentioned in light of cosmic opacity effects in Sect.\ref{opacity}.
 This will call for the study of the evolution of density perturbations beyond the background level, whose results in the long-wavelength limit will be exhibited in Sect.\ref{perturbation} for different modelings of the cosmic fluid.
+In Sect.\ref{rotation} we will assess the applicability of the models with respect to flat galactic rotation curves first pointing out and then resolving some shortcomings of the free Dirac-Born-Infeld model.
 Finally, we will comment on the cosmological meaning of our results and conclude in Sect.\ref{sec:conc}.